mintoolkit/mint/README.md

 [![asciicast](https://asciinema.org/a/rHqW8cbr3vXe0WxorHsD36n7V.png)](https://asciinema.org/a/rHqW8cbr3vXe0WxorHsD36n7V)

-When you run the `build` or `profile` commands in Slim it gives you an opportunity to interact with the temporary container it creates.
+When you run the `build` or `profile` commands in **Mint** it gives you an opportunity to interact with the temporary container it creates.
 By default, it will pause and wait for your input before it continues its execution.
 You can change this behavior using the `--continue-after` flag.

 If your application exposes any web interfaces (e.g., when you have a web server or an HTTP API), you'll see the port numbers on the host machine you will need to use to interact with your application (look for the `port.list` and `target.port.info` messages on the screen).
 For example, in the screencast above you'll see that the internal application port 8000 is mapped to port 32911 on your host.

-Note that Slim will interact with your application for you when HTTP probing is enabled (enabled by default; see the `--http-probe*` flag docs for more details).
+Note that **Mint** will interact with your application for you when HTTP probing is enabled (enabled by default; see the `--http-probe*` flag docs for more details).
 Some web applications built with scripting languages like Python or Ruby require service interactions to load everything in the application.
 Enable HTTP probing unless it gets in your way.

 You can also interact with the temporary container via a shell script or snippet using `--exec-file` or `--exec`.
 For example, you can create a container which is only capable of using curl.